 Are you looking for reasons to upgrade your appraisal license?
-Here are some stats to consider: There are 95,300 state-credentialed in the United States; of that, just 29% are certified general appraisers.
-Certified general appraisers, sometimes referred to as commercial appraisers, enjoy more stable fees, higher income, and more choices for the assignments they decide to take on.
+Here are some stats to consider: As of December 31, 2017, only 36% of the 97,000 state-credentialed appraisers in the United States are certified general appraisers.
+Certified general appraisers, sometimes referred to as commercial appraisers, enjoy more stable fees, a higher income, and more choices for the assignments they decide to take on.

-If you’re growing tired of appraising simple properties or looking for more complex assignments with more income potential, upgrading your appraisal license is a good move.
-An upgrade can give you a much-needed advantage in the local market, in addition to greater control over your fees and more stability in your work.
+If you’re tired of appraising simple properties or looking for more complex assignments with more income potential, upgrading your appraisal license is a good move.
+An upgrade can give you a much-needed advantage in the local market, greater control over your fees, and more stability in your work.
 Below are some top reasons to upgrade your appraisal license.

 An appraisal license upgrade can add variety to your professional life with different types of properties and transaction limits.
 Here’s a list of what you can appraise at each level.